Huseyinnurbaki/notes/DevSecOps/Kubernetes/TLS/PFX/readme.md

 openssl x509 -in cert.pem -noout -pubkey

-openssl rsa -in tiklagelsindecrypted.key -pubout
+openssl rsa -in some.key -pubout

 output should match each other